gbouras13/plassembler/docs/reasons.md

 Plassembler was therefore created as an automated tool to ensure plasmids assemble correctly without duplicated regions for high-throughput uses - and to provide some useful statistics as well (such as estimate plasmid copy numbers for both long and short read sets).
 Plassembler will likely also recover small plasmids that long read assemblers like Flye simply miss.

 As it turns out (though this wasn't a motivation for making it!), Plassembler also assembles plasmids more accurately than Unicycler.
-I think this is because subsampling short reads sets can improve assembly quality (see [this](https://doi.org/10.1093/bioinformatics/btv311) and [this](https://doi.org/10.1371/journal.pone.0060204)), so throwing away chromosomal reads probably has a similar effect.
+I think this is because subsampling short reads sets can improve assembly quality (see [this](https://doi.org/10.1093/bioinformatics/btv311) and [this](https://doi.org/10.1371/journal.pone.0060204) and [this](https://academic.oup.com/bioinformatics/article/27/4/479/198367) - thanks Michael Hall for the references!), so throwing away chromosomal reads probably has a similar effect.

 Plassembler also uses [mash](https://github.com/marbl/Mash) as a quick way to determine whether each assembled contig has any similar hits in [PLSDB](https://doi.org/10.1093/nar/gkab1111).